jermafenser/doom64-dc/README.md

     Windows (version?) - DreamSDK

 It should work on most other Linux environments.

 You will need a host/native GCC install and a full working Dreamcast/KallistiOS toolchain install (https://dreamcast.wiki/Getting_Started_with_Dreamcast_development).

+I can't guarantee that it continues to work correctly on any given commit to the master branch of KOS, so you should start with one that I do know works: `829d092`
 To make streaming music work correctly, you will need a small patch to KOS.

-When cloning the toolchain, before building, do the following:
+Putting them together, to clone the specific KallistiOS repo version you need, before building, do the following:

     git clone https://github.com/KallistiOS/KallistiOS.git /opt/toolchains/dc/kos
     cd /opt/toolchains/dc/kos
+    git checkout 829d092
     git fetch origin pull/838/head:soundfix
     git switch soundfix

-    make
+Now you have a version of KOS identical to what I have validated will work.
+Follow the build instructions for KOS, including the creation of `environ.sh` and sourcing it.

+Before you source it and build KOS, modify `environ.sh` so KOS_CFLAGS has `-O3 -flto=auto` instead of `-O2`.

 Whenever this pull request finally gets approved and merged, I will update these instructions.